medeopolis/ansible-tendenci/README.md

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

+If using SELinux, App Armour or any other security enforcement tools it is your responsibility to ensure the various services are able to communicate.

 Role Variables
 --------------